zafra89/zafra89.github.io/README.md

 Developed using:
-Html, Css And Vanilla Javascript.
+Html, Css and Vanilla Javascript.

 Status:
 Project finished.